Where Do I Begin?

 Join others new to The Mission for missionary training covering various biblical topics to equip you to make disciples wherever God sends you.
 This series of informal learning lunches will include a meal, teaching on a particular topic, and Q&A time.
 Missional Training (MT) can be completed prior to joining a missional community or as you begin participating in one.
 Interested?
 Sign up here.

-Definition: One-time events (goals & details vary)
+Definition: One-time local events (goals & deatils vary; some are gender-specific)

 Duration: Event specific